-YouTube Pulls Ads from Vlogger Logan Paul For Tasing Dead Rats
+YouTube Pulls Ads From Vlogger Logan Paul After He Uses Taser On Dead Rats

 Just days after a monthlong hiatus from making megabucks-generating videos, YouTube vlogger Logan Paul is in trouble again for creating more questionable content.

-On Friday, after reviewing a new video in which Paul tased two dead rats and attempted to give a living koi fish CPR, then sent out a Tweet promising to eat toxic Tide pods in exchange for retweets, YouTube temporarily pulled ads from Paul's channel.
+On Friday, after reviewing a new video in which Paul used a Taser on two dead rats and attempted to give CPR to a living koi, then sent out a tweet promising to eat toxic Tide Pods in exchange for retweets, YouTube temporarily pulled ads from Paul's channel.

-In a Tweet the company said it was "[i]n response to Paul's recent pattern of behavior."
+In a tweet, the company said it acted "in response to Paul's recent pattern of behavior."

 In response to Logan Paul’s recent pattern of behavior, we’ve temporarily suspended ads on his channels.— YouTube Creators (@YTCreators) February 9, 2018